stacklane/docs/🗄/Article/endpoints/errors.md

 summary: Learn about views for handling expected and unexpected errors.
 ---

-Error endpoints are Mustache view prefixed with "⚡️".
+Errors and exceptions may occur during JavaScript and Mustache execution.

+If an error occurs while rendering a Mustache view, then the emoji '⚠️' is emitted visibly, and the rendering stops at that point.
+The system also emits debugging information within an HTML comment block (invisible to the user).

+If an error occurs while executing a JavaScript endpoint, then Stacklane automatically generates an error view.

+# Not Found {#404}

+"Not Found" / 404 errors are special case of a more expected error.
+These include missing endpoints, unresolvable dynamic paths, and uncaught `$ModelNotFound` errors.

+"Not Found" errors may be given a custom Mustache view anywhere in the hierarchy.
-They support Mustache layouts, however beyond layouts they are very restricted.
+These views support Mustache layouts, however beyond layouts they are very restricted.
 For example you may not load data into a Mustache error view.

-# Routing
+## Routing

-Multiple error views may be defined.
+Multiple views may be defined.
 The nearest error view to the endpoint causing the error will be served.
-For example, given an endpoint generating an error at `/here/{there}/everywhere.js`, the error view `/here/⚡️.html` will be served instead of the earlier error view at `/⚡️.html`.
+For example, given an endpoint generating an error at `/here/{there}/everywhere.js`, the error view `/here/⚡️NotFound.html` will be served instead of the earlier error view at `/⚡️NotFound.html`.

-# Types

-## Default / Catch-All

-The default error view used when a more specific error view is not defined is called `⚡️.html`.

-## Not Found

-Naming the error view `⚡️NotFound.html` will cause this to be selected over the default error view in cases that are "Not Found-Like".
-This includes simple missing endpoints, as well as uncaught cases where a loaded Model was not found.